Nursing - Mental Health Nursing

 MENTAL HEALTH NURSING

 Mental health nursing is a highly rewarding specialist nursing discipline.
-As a mental health nurse you will work with people who experience mental health illness or distress.
-Mental health nurses work in partnership with the person, family/advocate to enable them to mobilise their own inner as well as professional resources, in a way that promotes personal growth, maximum development of potential and recovery.
+As a mental health nurse you will work with people who experience mental distress in a variety of contexts.
+Mental health nurses work in partnership with the person and their family/advocate to enable them to mobilise their own inner as well as professional resources, in a way that promotes personal growth, maximum development of potential and recovery.

-Specialist Areas (e.g. addiction studies, child and adolescent psychiatry, special care units, behaviour therapy and forensic psychiatry)
+- Specialist Areas (e.g. addiction studies, child and adolescent psychiatry, substance misuse, and forensic psychiatry)

 WHICH HEALTH SERVICE PROVIDER WILL YOU TRAIN WITH?